triyan-b-myc/pricing-tool/readme.md

   variables, prefix them with the question when appropriate.
 * When a formula becomes complex, consider adding intermediate variables for clarity.
-* Use the `data_explorer` (expandable section in the UI) to inspect current values and the original expression; it is invaluable for debugging.
+* Use the `debugger` (expandable section in the UI) to inspect current values, expressions, and dependency trees/graphs; it is invaluable for debugging.
 * If you add dependencies between questions (e.g. `required_if` conditions), remember to handle the case where the answered value is removed from `qdata`.